oernster/3D-printing-info/guides/eddy-current-probes.md

-# There are 3 companies creating eddy current scanners on the market as of September 2024.
+# There are 3 companies creating eddy current scanners on the market as of October 2024.

 1) Beacon revH.